cbonoz/money22/README.md

 #### Rewards
 * Filecoin: Earn NFT rewards as you hit key investment milestones with your group.
 * Aave: Embeded on the dashboard - initiate deposits and withdrawls from your WorkPool.
+* Covalent: Used to pull historic data from Aave.
+Reference-able by users in the app to determine if it may be a good time to invest/lend based on past rates.
 * Tempus: Secondary ethereum-based fixed-income provider.
 Tempus portal embedded in the app dashboard (currently testnet).

 #### Experience